 The Lion, The Witch, and The Wardrobe

 A brief summary, vocabulary words, and discussion questions for this book by C. S. Lewis.
-See also The Lion, the Witch and the Wardrobe Discussion Guide and The Lion, The Witch, and the Wardrobe Educational Guides.
+See also The Lion, the Witch and the Wardrobe Discussion Guide and The Lion, The Witch, and the Wardrobe Study Guides.

 in the Big Woods Reading Activity